-In a private custody evaluation, a forensic psychologist performs the custody evaluation, as opposed to the Family Services Unit.
-One of the biggest differences between a private custody evaluation and a Family Services Evaluation is cost, as the Family Services Evaluation is performed at no cost to the parties, whereas the private custody evaluation must be paid for by the parties.
+In a private custody evaluation, a forensic psychologist performs the evaluation, as opposed to the Family Services Unit.
+One of the biggest differences between a private evaluation and a Family Services Evaluation is cost, as the Family Services Evaluation is performed at no cost to the parties, whereas the private custody evaluation must be paid for by the parties.
 The private custody evaluator will perform many, if not all, of the same tasks as a Family Relations Counselor, as described above, but the private custody evaluator will often perform psychological testing on the parties and the children.
 After performing these tests, the forensic psychologist will analyze the results, particularly with respect to how the results inform any recommendations as to custody.
 For a variety of reasons, including the psychological testing, private custody evaluations usually take longer to complete than Family Services Evaluations.
 Some parties opt for a private custody study, however, because they think that the psychological testing will provide valuable information regarding their case.

 Will a Written Report be Prepared in Both Types of Custody Evaluations?

 Yes.
-The written reports prepared in a custody evaluation should set forth in detail the findings of the custody evaluator, the days and times he or she met or spoke with the parties, the children, and collateral sources, and will include his or her recommendations.
+The written reports prepared in the evaluation should set forth in detail the findings of the custody evaluator, the days and times he or she met or spoke with the parties, the children, and collateral sources, and will include his or her recommendations.
 In a private custody evaluation, interpretation of psychological testing results will be included.

 Are the Recommendations in the Custody Evaluation Binding?

 Regardless of what type of custody evaluation takes place in your case, the results are not binding on either party.
-That said, the recommendations in a custody evaluation are given great weight by a Court in deciding custody disputes.
+That said, the recommendations in the evaluation are given great weight by a Court in deciding custody disputes.
 It is typical in a custody trial that the custody evaluator testifies in Court and that his or her report is entered into evidence.
 While a judge has discretion in custody cases and does not have to agree with the custody evaluator, the custody evaluator’s analysis will be presented to the Court for consideration.

 Should I Have a Family Services Evaluation or a Private Custody Evaluation?

 There is no “one size fits all” approach to custody evaluations, as the facts of each particular case are different.
-The decision as to whether a custody evaluation should take place, and what type of evaluation is appropriate, is a decision that should only be made after careful consultation with your family law attorney.
+The decision as to whether an evaluation should take place, and what type of evaluation is appropriate, is a decision that should only be made after careful consultation with your family law attorney.
 There are many different factors to consider, including cost and time.

-At Broder Orland Murray & DeMattie LLC, our attorneys have significant experience with custody cases and can provide you with advice regarding the type of custody evaluation best suited for your particular situation.
+At Broder Orland Murray & DeMattie LLC, our attorneys have significant experience with custody cases and can provide you with advice regarding the type of evaluation best suited for your particular situation.
 It is important to know your options and discuss the pros and cons of each type of custody evaluation prior to making a decision, as custody evaluations carry great weight in either the settlement of or the trial of custody disputes.